-Though the salary of a Psychotherapist early in the career is low, it may increase as they develop experience.
+Though the salary of a Psychotherapist early in their career is low, it may increase as they develop experience.
 Let us look at what average hourly compensation a Psychotherapist can expect at different stages of their career:

-Early Career (1-4 years of experience): AU$39.31
+Early career (1-4 years of experience): AU$39.31

 Mid-Career (5-9 years of experience): AU$40.00

-Late Career (20 years and above): AU$120
+Late career (20 years and above): AU$120